Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 ### Deprecate Dead Code Carefully

-Some constitutional powers are dead code with root access.
+Some constitutional paths resemble dead code with root access.
+Reservation and disallowance remain in the constitutional text despite being politically obsolete in ordinary Canadian practice.

-Reservation.
-Disallowance.
-Reserve powers.
-Ceremonial dependencies that no one expects to execute independently.

-If they are truly obsolete, say so more clearly.
-If they are emergency powers, document the emergency.
-If they are symbolic, keep them symbolic.
-If they are too dangerous to use and too hard to remove, wrap them in stronger conventions, reporting expectations, and public explanation requirements.
+Reserve powers are a different category.
+They are rarely used but remain live emergency logic; the Governor General's office explicitly describes them as a democratic safeguard.
+Document the circumstances and conventions around them instead of grouping them with powers assumed never to execute.
+If a power is symbolic, keep it symbolic.
+If it is dangerous but difficult to remove, wrap it in stronger conventions, reporting expectations, and public explanation requirements.

 The goal is to know which dead code is harmless.